qasim2020/playground/README.md

 Before you go further.
-I wrote a whole 2 hour long "proud readme" that "Nate" my mob mate deleted (by mistake).
-I hate him for that. ❤️
+I wrote a whole 2 hour long "Proud Readme" that "[Nate](https://github.com/NateAra)" my mob mate deleted (by mistake).
+I hate him for that. ❤️.
+I love you to be honest!.

 Ok, this repo is good (I mean it - *not because I came up with this idea sitting in the toilet!*).
 I built it in over 2 years.
 So you will find important stuff here (if you dig).